 THE FIRST US GENERATION OF SHEEHANS Jeremiah D Sheehan was born circa 1826 in Ireland.
 He arrived in the US sometime around 1845, although no concrete details about his immigration have been found yet.
 He was married to Mary Sullivan, who was born circa 1829 in Ireland.
 Together they had six children. • Jeremiah Sheehan, (b.
 1848 in Vermont or […]

 Today, I fired off an email to Ancestry.com’s Customer Support to let them know that I had my DNA re-tested with Family Tree DNA after my initial disappointment with the service there.
 Results are due back in January.

 Ann Hayes’ stamp art (8 years old) has been selected to be on display in the Winter Wonderland Gallery.
 She is part of a contest and she needs your vote.
 There have been thousands of pieces of artwork submitted and hers was chosen from entries from around the country.
 You can vote every twenty four hours if you want.
 There […]

 I finally obtained the death certificate for Angelo Anthony Baroni (Baron).
 After a third review of his wife’s naturalization papers, I noticed a small note that indicated that her husband died in October of 1913.
 So I hired someone to go to the New Jersey State Archive to retrieve a copy of the death certificate.
 Angelo was born 14 May […]

-The Baron Scherer Chapel (“The Chapel on the Hill”) is located in the Bellevue Cedar Hill Memory Gardens in Daytona Beach.
+The Baron Scherer Chapel The Baron Scherer Chapel (“The Chapel on the Hill”) is located in the Bellevue Cedar Hill Memory Gardens in Daytona Beach.
 Fl.
 Karen Szczeniak, the volunteer Find-A Grave photographer who took the pictures, called the Chapel grand and impressive.
 She says the chapel is in generally good condition but has some minor water seepage on one […]